Get a taste for splendour at the Royal Mews, one of the most elegant working stables in the world.

 If you’re lucky, you’ll also get to see the royal horses.
 The Windsor Greys and Cleveland Bays are not always in the stables, but when they are visitors can spot the names given to each horse by Queen Elizabeth II.

-How long does it take to go around the Royal Mews?
+How long does it take to see everything?

 There’s plenty to see at the Royal Mews and lots of activities on offer for families, including climbing into a carriage, dressing up and tacking a wooden horse.
 Give yourself between two and three hours to enjoy it all.